 I have, as of the day of this writing, 8,425 books, all cataloged but no longer in complete order on my shelves.
 Each week I read Publishers Weekly not so much for the business news but to see what books are coming out and when I can buy them.
 Like all avid readers, I sob about the death of my favorite bookshops in each city I visit, but I'm secretly thrilled at how easy and cheap it is to order from Amazon.com.
 But couldn't they at least reward us with frequent reading points like the airlines?
 I'm always amazed at friends who say they try to read at night in bed but always end up falling asleep.
 I have the opposite problem.
 If a book is good I can't go to sleep, and stay up way past my bedtime, hooked on the writing.
 Is anything better than waking up after a late-night read and diving right back into the plot before you even get out of bed to brush your teeth?

 You should never just read for "enjoyment."
 Read to make yourself smarter!
 Less judgmental.
 More apt to understand your friends' insane behavior, or better yet, your own.
 Pick "hard books."
 Ones you have to concentrate on while reading.
 And for God's sake, don't let me ever hear you say, "I can't read fiction.
 I only have time for the truth."
 Fiction is the truth, fool!
 Ever hear of "literature"?
 That means fiction, too, stupid.

-Role Models by John Waters, is published by Beautiful Books on 2 December 2010.
-John will be signing copies of Role Models at Waterstones, Piccadilly, London at 1pm on Saturday 4th December.
+Role Models, by John Waters, is available now in the US and will be released on December 2nd by Beautiful Books in the UK.
+You can buy it here.
+John will be signing copies of Role Models at Waterstones, Piccadilly, London at 1pm on Saturday December 4th.